 Heterogeneity Analysis

-We show the results of our heterogeneity analysis, where we explore the differential impact of cutting road maintenance spending on house prices based on urban vs rural neighborhoods, the size of the tax levy and housing price quantiles.
+We show the results of our heterogeneity analysis, where we explore the differential impact of cutting road maintenance spending on house prices in urban and rural neighborhoods, the size of the tax levy and housing price quantiles.

-Urban vs Rural neighborhoods: We perform heterogeneity analysis to assess whether different types of neighborhoods and differing size of tax levies result in a differential impact on the housing prices.
-We first compare urban and rural areas in Ohio.
+Urban vs Rural neighborhoods: We first compare treatment effects in urban and rural areas.
 We consider two different ways to define a city as urban: one including only urbanized areas and another one including both urban areas and urbanized clusters.
 The event study plot in Figure 6 shows this result.

 As shown by Figure 5, we do not find any significant differences in housing prices after a renewal tax levy fails to pass for rural areas.
 On the other hand, we do find a statistically significant decline in housing prices in urban areas starting six years after voting.
 The standard errors are somewhat smaller for the rural estimates due to a larger number of observations.
 The difference in point estimates between urban and rural areas may stem from differences in housing supply elasticity (Brasington 2002).
 Overall, we find that housing